slu-soc5050/slu-soc5050.github.io/content/_index.md

 weight: 1
 ---

-{{< warning title="Enrollment Open" >}}
-SOC 4015 & 5050 is Saint Louis University Sociology's undergraduate and graduate introductory statistics course, which is currently being offered during the Fall 2018 semester.
-Enrollment is now closed.
-{{< /warning >}}

 {{< warning title="Updates in Progress" >}}
 Minor revisions to the curriculum are in progress for the next edition of the course.
 General topics will remain the same, but repos will be re-organized and additional resources will be provided.
 Existing resources should not be considered current if their date is for 2017.
 {{< /warning >}}